joyent/triton-kbmapi/docs/index.md

 This persistent cache will store, for each transition, the following
 information:
 - The recovery configuration this transition belongs to.
-- List of CNs/PIV Tokens to take part in the transition process (probably will be just the encrypted Compute Nodes which are running at the moment the transition has been started)
+- List of CNs/PIV Tokens to take part in the transition process (it will be just the encrypted Compute Nodes which are running at the moment the transition has been started)
 - List of CNs where the transition has been completed and, in case of failure,